flutter/website/src/release/breaking-changes/pageview-controller.md

 ## Summary

-Now, in consistency with other widgets, if controller is not provided in the widget constructor, the member `controller` is `null`.
+If a controller isn't provided in the constructor, the `controller` member is `null`.
+This makes `PageviewController` consistent with other widgets.

 ## Migration guide